10-Second Take:

 What it means:

 The VIX was created in the 1990s as a way to measure the level of anxiety investors are feeling about the market at any given time.
 By measuring the magnitude of price movements, the VIX acts like a thermostat: When the swings are dramatic and volatility is high, the index rises.
 How quickly prices change can be a useful way to gauge sentiment among market participants — the VIX is also commonly known as the fear index.
 The VIX tracks stock index futures using a calculation designed to show anticipated volatility in the U.S. market.
 While the formula to compute the index is mathematically complex, the VIX itself is easy to understand.
-Traders typically use this as a rule of thumb: A number between 13 and 19 can suggest market players are expecting stability, while 20 and above may suggest possible uncertainty and increased market fear.
-The VIX is one of many sentiment indicators.
-Another example is the TD Direct Investing Index which measures independent investors’ buying and selling behaviour for the past month.
-Ultimately, the goal of sentiment indicators is to measure the feelings of investors by turning behaviour into data that can be collected and charted.
-By looking at big moves in the market, active traders can consider VIX levels and other sentiment indicators when determining a trading strategy.
+Traders typically use this rule of thumb: A number between 13 and 19 can suggest market players are expecting stability, while 20 and above may suggest possible uncertainty and increased market fear.